 The town of Lincoln, CA is located just thirty minutes northeast of Sacramento in the Placer County and for the period between 2000 and 2010, it was the fastest growing city that started with over 10,000 residents.
 One of the common themes of many of the towns on our Best Places to Raise a Family is this rapid growth, often fueled by an influx of new families looking for affordable housing and economic opportunity but with a small town community feel.

 Lincoln has a litany of community events that would rival any town in America.
-In the Spring, expect Foothill Farmers Market.
-The Fall and Winter events include two annual crab feeds, a Mayor’s Cup Golf Tournament, a Lincoln Showcase that features local wineries and restaurants, plus a Christmas Parade and tree lighting ceremony.
+In the Spring, expect ClaFest (a national arts competition) and The Holy Ghost Festival (a celebration of the town's Portuguese heritage).
+The summer features eight weeks of fresh produce and goods at the Foothill Farmers Market.
+The Fall and Winter events include two annual crab feeds, a Mayor's Cup Golf Tournament, a Lincoln Showcase that features local wineries and restaurants, plus a Christmas Parade and tree lighting ceremony.

 The Western Placer Unified School District has a variety of schools but several score a 9 on the Great Schools rating system, including Twelve Bridges Elementary School and Twelve Bridges Middle School.